Federal W-4 Form

 The purpose of the W-4 form is so your employer can withhold the correct federal income tax from your pay.
 If too little tax is withheld, you will generally owe tax when you file your tax return.
 If too much tax is withheld, you will generally be due a refund.

-The IRS has provided FAQs on the 2020 Form W-4 on their website.
+The IRS W-4 provided FAQs on the 2020 Form W-4 on their website.

-Before completing the 2020 W-4, please carefully read the instructions that are included with the form and complete the steps as follows:
+Before completing a W-4, please carefully read the instructions that are included with the form and complete the steps as follows:

 - Step 1 is for employee personal information – Required to be completed